aridjayarecipes/cutesrecipes.web.app/content/post/1797-recipe-of-quick-carrot-cake-batter-oatmeal.md

 1. Stir again.
 Add protein.
 Stir some more.
 Add water for thinner consistency.
 Microwave again if needed.
 Add collagen.
 Stir.
 Top with coconut oil, nuts, nutmeg, whatever you want!
 Tastes like carrot cake batter!

 Soft and Chewy Oatmeal Raisin Cookies.
 These Carrot Cake Oatmeal Cookies blew me away, and not just from their built-in portion control.
-I tried hoarding these Carrot Cake Oatmeal Cookies, but that didn&#39;t stand a chance around my hungry sweet-toothed family.
+I tried hoarding these Carrot Cake Oatmeal Cookies, but that didn't stand a chance around my hungry sweet-toothed family.
 Every time I walked by the counter, another one had mysteriously disappeared.
 Cake Batter Oatmeal- The taste and texture of a classic cake batter but in a healthy breakfast recipe oatmeal form- Vegan, gluten free and sugar free! · Carrot cake lovers, this one is for you!

 So that is going to wrap it up with this exceptional food carrot cake batter oatmeal recipe.
 Thank you very much for reading.
 I'm confident you can make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Don't forget to save this page in your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!